 TGbe editor: Please update the content of the following bullet in this subclause as shown below:

 A non-AP STA affiliated with a non-AP MLD shall not transmit a Probe Request frame to the AP affiliated with the NSTR mobile AP MLD and that is operating on the nonprimary link of the NSTR link pair.
-To request a complete profile of the AP operating on the nonprimary link, a non-AP STA affiliated with a non-AP MLD may send an ML probe request frame to an AP affiliated with the NSTR mobile AP MLD and that is operating on the primary link.
+To request a complete profile of the AP operating on the nonprimary link, a non-AP STA affiliated with a non-AP MLD may send an ML probe request to an AP affiliated with the NSTR mobile AP MLD and that is operating on the primary link.

 Bugfixes – no CIDs